blueytbh/wahtube/readme.md

 Me; For helping debug and realizing that i typed 'true' instead of 'True' 80 times in a row (https://github.com/blueytbh)

-ChatGPT; For setting up a base script for this code
+ChatGPT; For setting up a base script for this code with yt-dlp stuff

 # yt-dlp